arbCoding/PsSp/src/style_guidelines.md

 Within those, it would be ideal for everything to be in alphabetical order.

-The style of inclusions if as follows
+The style of inclusions is as follows

 ```c++
 #include "our_interface.hpp"